Chapter 3 Managing the main risks of tendering

-The assessment criteria will vary considerably for different tender processes, but a key criterion is usually ‘provides best value for money’.
+The assessment criteria will vary considerably for different tender processes, but a key criterion on government projects is that it ‘provides best value for money’.

 Disputes can arise as to how well a tender has been assessed against the published assessment criteria (see Chapter 3 – Tender process contracts).